skylight-hq/skylight.digital/_service_areas/ditap.md

     <div class="col-12 col-md-9">
       <div class="mt-5">
         <h2 class="" id="overview">Become a digital acquisition professional</h2>
-        <p class="text-intro">Acquire the skills you need to make procurement work for government in today’s digital world.</p>
+        <p class="text-intro">Acquire the skills you need to make procurement work for government in today's digital world.</p>

         <div class="text-grid row">
           <div class="col-12 col-lg-4">
             <h3>Learn to lead</h3>
-            <p>Understand how modern approaches to delivering technology—from agile to cloud computing—have changed the way your agency needs to acquire products and services.
-Learn how to prepare your agency, and win stakeholder support, for digital acquisition methods.</p>
+            <p>Understand how modern approaches to delivering technology 	&mdash; from agile to cloud computing &mdash; have changed the way your agency needs to buy.
+Learn how to lead your agency through the process of adopting modern procurement methods successfully.</p>
           </div>
           <div class="col-12 col-lg-4">
             <h3>Achieve Mastery</h3>
-            <p>Master the concepts, tools, and techniques you need to succeed with digital acquisitions through our comprehensive, in-depth, richly-structured learning environment.
-Engage with real experts who pioneered the art of digital acquisition.
-Earn the Federal Acquisition Certification in Contracting Core-Plus Specialization in Digital Services (FAC-C-DS).</p>
+            <p>Master the concepts, tools, and techniques you need to excel at digital acquisitions through our expert-led, dynamic learning environment.
+Earn the Federal Acquisition Certification in Contracting Core-Plus Specialization in Digital Services (<a href="https://www.fai.gov/announcements/new-fac-specialization-focuses-digital-services">FAC-C-DS</a>).</p>
           </div>
           <div class="col-12 col-lg-4">
             <h3>Reinvent Procurement</h3>
-            <p>Fundamentally change the way you and your agency procures.
-Experience greater collaboration with vendors, higher quality results, and lower costs.</p>
+            <p>Fundamentally change the way you and your agency procures products and services.
+Experience greater collaboration with vendors, more breakthrough innovations, faster delivery of value, higher quality results, and lower costs.</p>
           </div>
         </div>

         <h2 id="learning-experience">Engage in a unique learning experience</h2>
-        <p class="text-intro">Skylight believes that learning, like acquisitions in government, should be collaborative and hands-on.
-As part of Skylight’s DITAP cohort, you won’t just receive a seminar—you’ll actively participate in a community devoted to the pillars of acquisitions and digital services.
-We’ve designed our learning environment to work with you, and our team of master educators and coaches will leverage their real-world knowledge to give you an immersive experience in both the theory and applied practice of digital acquisitions.</p>
+        <p class="text-intro">Led by our team of master coaches and educators, our learning environment is designed to immerse you in both the theory and applied practice of digital acquisitions.</p>

         <div class="image-list row mt-4">